-The growth in revenue of 21% from this Division, which caters for both in-house and external needs, is derived from higher trading sales of building materials whilst the decline in profit margin to 3.7% as compared to 5.3% in FY2023 is mainly due to higher production cost.
+This Division, which caters for both in-house and external needs, recorded a decline in revenue of 4.6% and marginally below break-even as compared to a profit margin of 3.7% in FY2024, mainly due to higher cost incurred.

-The export sales made up approximately 61% of the total sales for concrete products for FY2024 as compared to 55% for FY2023.
+The export sales made up approximately 76% of the total sales for concrete products for FY2025 as compared to 61% for FY2024.